 I wasn’t comfortable sharing my “before” pictures until I felt really comfortable with my “after” pictures as well.

-The only downside is that it has also made me realise I could and should have been kinder to myself pre-op as well.
 But that is another big topic and warrants a dedicated post all on its own.